 When the sanctions for the 1910 aviation meetings were granted by the French Aéro-Club, Caen was one of the lucky towns that got a meeting.
-A committee headed by E. Lanier was created and immediately started preparations for the event, which was supported the sports daily "L'Auto".
+A committee headed by E. Lanier was created and immediately started preparations for the event, which was supported by the sports daily "L'Auto".
 It would be held at the exercise grounds at Cormelles some three kilometres southeast of the city centre, normally used by the 36e Régiment d'Infanterie.
 The organizers offered 200 free tickets to the soldiers of the garrison of Caen, who undertook the "service d'ordre".
 They also offered half-price tickets for the wives of the officers.
 Road traffic was organized and gravel roads were tarred.
 Sixteen Bessonneau hangars were erected and grandstands were constructed by the Cambronne company.
 Several bars and restaurants were built and telephone lines installed.
-The organizers had decided against using the usual big mast with complicated signals to inform the ongoing events and would instead use flags of different colours to inform about the different events.
-The hotels of the town had agreed to keep their normal prices, while the coach services certainly did not, leading to complaints of the high prices charged - 10 francs for the trip between the town and the airfield!
+The organizers had decided against using the usual big mast with complicated signals to inform the ongoing events, and would instead use flags of different colours to inform about the different events.
+The hotels of the town had agreed to keep their normal prices, while the coach services certainly did not, leading to complaints of the high prices charged - 10 francs for the short trip between the town and the airfield!

 With a prize fund of some 50,000 francs it was not one of the richest meetings, but it still attracted a competent field of eleven civilian pilots, among them some of the most famous.
 The biggest name was Blériot pilot Léon Morane, who had had been very successful at the meetings of Rouen, Reims and Bournemouth.
 Other prominent names were René Labouchère, who had flown more than 1,150 kilometres in his Antoinette at the Reims meeting, and 16-year old Marcel Hanriot, who piloted the monoplanes built by his father's company.
 They were accompanied by Émile Aubrun, Robert Martinet, André Crochon, Marcel Paillette and Jean Daillens, who had all competed at the Reims meeting.
 Daillens knew the exercise grounds of Cormelles well, having served in the 36th regiment as a "soldat de deuxième classe" (private).
 The field was completed by three less experienced flyers: Capitaine Médéric Burgeat (who competed under the civilian pseudonym "de Chauveau"), Eugène Renaux and Victor Rigal.
 Renaux would the first to fly a Maurice Farman biplane at a meeting.